dslamont/IWOMM-Blog/content/posts/2020/07/JsonStorage-Part-3.md

 }
 ```

-This shows the serialized <tt>TestEnum</tt> as the <tt>Enum</tt>'s underlying <tt>int</tt> value rather that the label value.
+This shows the serialized <tt>TestEnum</tt> created in the file is the <tt>Enum</tt>'s underlying <tt>int</tt> value rather that the label value.
 In some circumstances, such as editable config files, it would be preferable to have the label value shown in the file.
-To achieve this we need a converter to serialize the <tt>TestEnum</tt> as the label and read it back in properly.
+To achieve this we need a converter to serialize the <tt>TestEnum</tt> as the label and read it back in correctly.

-Fortunately the <tt>System.Text.Json</tt> namespace has the built-in <tt>JsonStringEnumConverter</tt> which meets our needs.
+Fortunately, the <tt>System.Text.Json</tt> namespace has the built-in <tt>JsonStringEnumConverter</tt> which meets our needs.
 This converter can be set up in a few ways.
 The first way is to specify it in the <tt>JsonSerializerOptions</tt>.
 The code below shows this.
-Note that we now also need to supply the options when deserializing so the json value will be read in properly.
+Note: we now also need to supply the options when deserializing so the json value will be read in correctly.

 ``` csharp {hl_lines=[11,23],linenostart=1}
 static async Task Main(string[] args)